COVID case rate falls in Fulton County - Fulton County Expositor

 Numbers are reported only on Thursdays.

-• The Swanton zip code had the highest case rate in Fulton County over the last two weeks, according to Ohio Department of Health data.
-The zip code had 56 cases over the last two weeks for a case rate of 442.3 per 100,000.
-That was a decrease from the previous week, but other zip codes dropped more quickly.
+• The western two zip codes had the highest case rates in Fulton County over the last two weeks, according to Ohio Department of Health data.

-The Lyons zip code was under five cases.
+The Lyons and Metamora zip codes were under five cases.
 Case counts under five are not displayed to protect the privacy of individuals.

 • COVID-19 vaccine is available for those 12 and older Mondays, Wednesdays, and Fridays at the Fulton County Health Department, by appointment.
 Kids 5-11 years old can have appointments scheduled the first and third Thursdays of the month.